 One of the biggest concerns as it relates to the effect of AI, is how it’ll impact actual human employees.
-Are we reaching a breaking point, where our labour force will ultimately be rendered obsolete?
-IFS’s recent study explores that notion in some depth, asking respondents their thoughts on a variety of topics related to AI and the labour force.
+Are we reaching a breaking point, where our labor force will ultimately be rendered obsolete?
+IFS’s recent study explores that notion in some depth, asking respondents their thoughts on a variety of topics related to AI and the labor force.

 More unanimity was found when the question was asked as to whether AI would support human agents, with 85% agreeing or strongly agreeing.
 There was agreement across all size bands that this would be the most likely outcome, reducing risk, speeding up responses and providing customers with higher quality resolutions.

-65% disagreed or strongly disagreed that AI would be irrelevant to their contact centre, with general agreement that AI will affect contact centres of all sizes.
+65% disagreed or strongly disagreed that AI would be irrelevant to their contact center, with general agreement that AI will affect contact centers of all sizes.